riversafe33/Rs-Police/README.md

 Now be configured in the configmain.lua file, allowing you to add your custom models, as well as define which job and rank have access to each badge.

+# 10 - Armory cabinet
+Cabinet for weapons and items based on job and rank, so that only players with the required job and rank can withdraw items.
+The menu also displays the images of the items.

 # ------------------------------------------------------ #

 Original version: https://github.com/BurntJannings/legacy_police